masato-ogishi/Repitope/README.md

 Repitope: Epitope immunogenicity prediction through in silico TCR-peptide contact potential profiling
 ===============================================

 The 'Repitope' package provides a structured framework of quantitative prediction of immunogenicity and escape potential for a given set of peptides presented onto MHC class I and class II molecules by (approximately) simulating the TCR-peptide intermolecular interactions in silico.
+Note: This is the original Repitope package repository in R. For Python scripts, see [Repitope-Python](https://github.com/masato-ogishi/Repitope-Python)

 Concept
 ------------------------